waiwera/waiwera/doc/user/setup_output.rst

 Initial and final output
 ========================

 The **"initial"** and **"final"** boolean values control whether results are output at the start and end of the simulation respectively.
-Both are set to ``true`` by default, so that the initial conditions are written to the output file, as well as the results after the final time step (regardless of whether this would have been written anyway as part of :ref:`regular_output`).
+Both are set to ``true`` by default, so that the initial conditions are written to the output file, as well as the results after the final time step (regardless of whether this would have been written anyway).

 For example: